Norman MacMullen: Early life

-MacMullen was born in Delhi to Col. Frederic Wood MacMullen and Mary Eleanora Ward.
+MacMullen was born in Delhi to Colonel Frederic Wood MacMullen and Mary Eleanora Ward.

 Military career

 MacMullen was commissioned a second-lieutenant on the unattached list of the Indian Army on 4 August 1897, and served on the North West Frontier in 1897.
 Promoted to lieutenant on 4 November 1899, he was with the 15th Bengal Infantry in 1900, and then with the Tibet Expedition in 1903.

-He saw action in World War I as a General Staff Officer Grade 1 with the 2nd Mounted Division during the Gallipoli Campaign and then as Brigadier-General on the General Staff with XV Corps in France.
+He saw action in World War I as a General Staff Officer Grade 1 with the 2nd Mounted Division during the Gallipoli campaign and then as Brigadier-General on the General Staff with XV Corps in France.
+He served as a general staff officer, grade 1 in June 1916.

 MacMullen served in the Third Anglo-Afghan War and then became Commander of the Bareilly Brigade in November 1919.
 He went on to be Deputy Quartermaster-General in India in 1924, General Officer Commanding Rawalpindi District and 2nd Indian Division in March 1927 and Adjutant-General, India in May 1930.
 He then became General Officer Commanding-in-Chief Eastern Command in April 1932 before retiring in April 1936.

 Personal life

-In 1905, he married Maud MacIver-Campbell, daughter of Col. Aylmer MacIver-Campbell.
+In 1905, he married Maud MacIver-Campbell, daughter of Colonel Aylmer MacIver-Campbell.
 They had two daughters, Pamela and Margaret.

 He died in a nursing home in Dublin in 1944.